ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 BLACK WIDOW KNEE SLIDE (ALL LEVELS)

-Notes: Drive your knee in toward your elbow, and slide it up to get a bit more flexion through the spine, which engages both upper and lower abs.
+Exercise notes: Drive your knee in toward your elbow, and slide it up to get a bit more flexion through the spine, which engages both upper and lower abs.

 LEVITATION CRUNCH (ALL LEVELS)

-Notes: The goal is to elevate your scapula and shoulder blades off the ground as if you’re levitating them.
+Exercise notes: The goal is to elevate your scapula and shoulder blades off the ground as if you’re levitating them.
 Don’t curl them up toward your knees.

 I believe corrective exercises should be part of every workout, so I’ve included them in these workouts just as I do in my ATHLEAN-X training programs.